 Overview

 Note that in this case, "expected" means a statistical expectation.
-That is, it is a probability weighted loss, which means that every loan (other than those to the sovereign) will have an expected loss.
+That is, it is a probability weighted loss, which means that every loan (other than those of the sovereign) will have an expected loss.

 Time Frames

-The CECL standard requires expected losses to be calculated over the life of the loan.
-It identifies the foreseeable future vs the unforeseeable future.
-The foreseeable future is generally taken to be of a period of 24 months, the period beyond which most considerable it is extremely difficult to do economic forecasts.
+- Foreseeable Future - generally taken to be of a period of 24 months, the period beyond which most considerable it is extremely difficult to do economic forecasts.